engraving-challenges/main/1-introduction.md

    Documentation of progress and experiences (good or bad) is essential to this project, so *please* tell us everything you notice during your work.
-   We use [version control](3-git-introduction.md#what-is-version-control) to have a full and transparent project history.
+   We use [version control](3-git-introduction.md#what-is-version-control) to have a full and transparent project history (this is explained later).
 3. **Work in a prescribed order**
-   In order to allow us to make meaningful analyses and comparisons, it's important to do everything in a prescribed order, following step-by-step instructions from the ["editing workflow"](2-editing-workflow.md) document (and specific informations from challenges' repositories).
+   In order to allow us to make meaningful analyses and comparisons, it's important to do everything in a prescribed order, following step-by-step instructions from the [_editing workflow_](2-editing-workflow.md) document (and specific informations from challenges' repositories).